 Dysphagia is the medical term for difficulty in swallowing.
-Boulder Community Hospital provides comprehensive evaluation and treatment for adults experiencing a swallowing disorder.
+Boulder Community Health provides comprehensive evaluation and treatment for adults experiencing a swallowing disorder.
 These services are provided through Speech Therapy and are available across our continuum of care.

 Swallowing disorders in adults can be associated with stroke, degenerative neurological conditions such as Parkinson's disease or Multiple Sclerosis, and following head and neck cancer.

 Signs and symptoms of swallowing disorders may include: